GDQuest/website/content/product/godot/make-pro-2d-games/content/index.md

 banner:
   src: banner.png
-  alt: Screenshot from a level in the course, with the player in the center
+  alt: banner
 resources:
-- src: banner.jpg
+- src: banner.png
   name: banner
 ---

-*Last update: August 30*

-The course is still in early access, with currently 11/12 chapters available in the Pro version.

 The course comes in 3 versions.
-Indie contains all of Hobby, and Pro contains all chapters and extra resources:
+Indie contains all of Hobby, and Pro contains all chapters from Hobby and Indie, and extra resources:

 <!-- TODO: refactor as a 3 columns call to action: use a parent container shortcode? -->